Sodium-dependent phosphate transport protein 2C

 Sodium-dependent phosphate transport protein 2C is a protein that in humans is encoded by the SLC34A3 gene.

 Function

 SLC34A3 contributes to the maintenance of inorganic phosphate concentration at the kidney.

 Interactions

 SLC34A3 has been shown to interact with PDZK1.

 Clinical Correlation

-A mutation in the SLC34A3 gene has been known to cause the autosomal recessive condition hereditary hypophophatemic rickets with hypercalciuria.
+A mutation in the SLC34A3 gene has been known to cause the autosomal recessive condition hereditary hypophosphatemic rickets with hypercalciuria.
 This gene is correlated closely with SLC34A1, an analogue sodium phosphate cotransporter protein.
 Symptoms include renal phosphate wasting in addition to increase levels of 1,25-dihydroxyvitamin D (yields the hypercalcuria).